RevenueCat/purchases-ios/README.md

 [![SwiftPM compatible](https://img.shields.io/badge/SwiftPM-compatible-orange.svg)](https://docs.revenuecat.com/docs/ios#section-install-via-swift-package-manager)

 ## Purchases.framework (currently supported)
-We're in the process of migrating the entire framework over to Swift 🎉.
+We're in the process of releasing a new version of the framework, entirely re-written in Swift 🎉.
 The new framework is called `RevenueCat.framework`.
-While this migration is happening, you can (and should) still use the currently supported production version you know and love.
-If you'd like to help us by testing our RX, please feel free!
+It's currently in Release Candidate status.
+If you don't want to stick that close to the bleeding edge, you should use `Purchases.framework`, which is available in purchases-ios v3.

 ## Migrating from Purchases v3
 - See our [Migration guide](Documentation.docc/V4_API_Migration_guide.md)